What Is the Student Aid Index (SAI)? Your Questions Answered

 What Does a Negative SAI Number Mean?

-A negative SAI number primarily means a student demonstrates the most significant financial need.
-Additionally, an SAI of zero or less usually makes a student eligible for more federal student aid, such as the maximum amount for the Pell Grant.
+A negative SAI number primarily indicates that a student has significant financial need.
+Additionally, an SAI of zero or below generally qualifies a student for increased federal student aid, including the maximum Pell Grant award.

 Does FAFSA Still Do EFC?